12 The Stanford-SFUSD Partnership: Development of Data-Sharing Structures and ProcessesMoonhawk Kim (University of California, Berkeley)

 - Where: Where will the data reside?

 The answers to the first four questions shape the answer to the critical last question about where to locate the data infrastructure.
-This echoes the framework presented in the introductory chapter to this volume (see Institutional Models of Access), which contrasts one-to-one, one-to-many, many-to-one, and many-to-many arrangements between data-producing agencies and data-analyzing research institutions.
-Locating the data infrastructure on the side of the institution with many partners, whether at an agency with multiple research partners or at a research organization with multiple agency partners, will facilitate taking advantage of the benefits of specialization and economies of scale.
+This echoes the framework presented in the introduction to this volume (see Institutional Models of Access), which contrasts one-to-one, one-to-many, many-to-one, and many-to-many arrangements between data-producing agencies and data-analyzing research institutions.
+Locating the data infrastructure at the institution with many partners, whether at an agency with multiple research partners or at a research organization with multiple agency partners, will facilitate taking advantage of the benefits of specialization and economies of scale.
 Partnerships where both institutions have multiple other partners will want to consider how to resolve these tensions prior to anticipated future growth.

 Once established, any partnership using shared data will need to continually improve the ways in which data are collected and archived.
 For example, in SFUSD, although spreadsheet files gathered from various departments are systematically archived on an internal server, they are not processed to create robust databases.
 One critical step toward pursuing this improvement is to maintain a clearer separation between operational and analytical data systems.
 Along with better integration of the operational data systems that sit across distinct databases in the school district departments, the Partnership would also establish firmer timelines for finalizing the extracts of analytical data from these systems.
 Maintaining authoritative analytical data files for research at SFUSD would also significantly improve data quality, consistency in analyses, and efficiency in data management across the multiple analysts and researchers who use those data.
 On the Stanford side, the data manager could implement an intermediate step of data organization and storage between the raw data receipts from the district and the master data files that are used to provide data to research teams.